 Share

-Data on Americans’ involvement in creative writing—defined by the National Endowment for the Arts (the collector of the data presented below) as the writing of stories, poems, or plays—provides a window on a particularly personal form of participation in the humanities.
+Data on Americans’ involvement in creative writing—defined by the National Endowment for the Arts (the collector of the data presented below) as the writing of stories, poems, or plays—provides a window onto a particularly personal form of participation in the humanities.

 Copy link